MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-diagnostic-log-collection-overview.md

 ## How the data is handled

-You agree to periodic automatic log collections by Microsoft based only on Azure Stack Hub system health alerts.
+If you enable **Send logs proactively**, you agree to periodic automatic log collections by Microsoft based only on Azure Stack Hub system health alerts.
 You also acknowledge and consent to the upload and retention of those logs in an Azure storage account managed and controlled by Microsoft.

 The data will be used only troubleshooting system health alerts and won't be used for marketing, advertising, or any other commercial purposes without your consent.
 The data can be retained for up to 90 days and any data Microsoft collects will be handled following our [standard privacy practices](https://privacy.microsoft.com/).

 Any data previously collected with your consent won't be affected by the revocation of your permission.

-Logs collected using **Proactive log collection** are uploaded to an Azure storage account managed and controlled by Microsoft.
-These logs may be accessed by Microsoft in the context of a support case and to improve the health of Azure Stack Hub.

 ## See also